Janine Maegraith

 Dr Janine Maegraith is a social historian researching the early modern history of Central Europe, especially German speaking territories.

 Her current research project "Rural society in Tyrol in the 16th century.
-Households in different economic contexts" (2024-2026) is funded by the Centre for Regional History in Brixen/Bressanone and the Provincial Museums in Bozen/Bolzano.
-This project builds on her previous research in collaboration with Dr Margareth Lanzinger “The Role of Wealth in Defining and Constituting Kinship Spaces”, funded by the FWF Austrian Research Council, University of Vienna.”
+Households in different economic contexts" (2024-2026) in collaboration with Dr Siglinde Clementi is funded by the Centre for Regional History in Brixen/Bressanone and the Provincial Museums in Bozen/Bolzano.
+This project builds on her previous research in collaboration with Professor Margareth Lanzinger “The Role of Wealth in Defining and Constituting Kinship Spaces”, funded by the FWF Austrian Research Council, University of Vienna.”